-I currently have about a 6 month waiting list for new clients.
-This time period can vary based on what type of tattoo you're looking to get.
-At the moment, I am only taking on requests for tattoos in the styles that you see in my portfolio (Bio-Organic / Mechanical, Japanese and New School / Illustrative).
+My books are currently closed and I'm unable to take on any new clients or projects at this time.
+But if you're interested in a project in the styles that you see in my portfolio (New School, Illustrative & Bio-mechanical) for the future and getting on my waiting list, please see the contact page.
+The wait time will vary based on what type of project you're looking for.
 Clients with in-progress projects will always get priority appointments.
 I've recently cut down on my workload in order to devote even more time to each individual project, which might mean a longer wait for new clients.
 Unfortunately there is no exact science to this process, sometimes these projects take longer than expected and require more sessions, so that cuts down on availability to take on new clients.
 I appreciate your patience- I know the level of excitement when you're looking to get a new tattoo.

 HOW DO I BOOK AN APPOINTMENT?

 I tattoo in my private studio by appointment only, so please email me with your ideas for your tattoo.
 See the contact page for info to include in your inquiry.
 If it's a good fit for my style and schedule, we can then move into the next phase of the process.
 Most consultations are handled via email these days, although for some large-scale projects I prefer to meet with the client in person if possible.
 Please keep in mind that I can only take on projects in my preferred styles of tattoo work- but I can happily recommend other tattooers that would specialize in the style of project you're looking for if I'm not the best fit for your tattoo.